sgupta229/Census-Explorer/README.md

 year span for better accuracy.

 ### Poverty
-p("The poverty tab is slightly different.
+ poverty tab is slightly different.
 Given a year and state, the poverty tab will output 3 grahpics.
 The first two are 'tract' maps, which is similar to a 'county' map but it splits the counties into smaller areas.
 The first graphic maps percent of people whose 12 month income was below the poverty level.
 The second